Cuis-Smalltalk/Learning-Cuis/SamplePackage3.md

 This could be good!

-In part 4 we will look at refinements
+In part 4 we will look at refinements:
 - A bit better color
 - Font resize when the font preference changes
 - Adding a selection to the Open menu.